Skip to main content

 ...

-The returned array must have a float32 data type.
+The returned ndarray must have a float32 data type.

-The returned array must either be a 2D array with shape (N,D), where N is the number of input texts and D is the embedding dimension.
+The returned ndarray must be a 2D array with shape (N,D), where N is the number of input texts and D is the embedding dimension.

 3